Crews remove barriers, memorials at George Floyd Square - WTMJ

 Associated Press/Report for America

-It took the city crews less that four hours on Thursday morning to clear the intersection at 38th Street and Chicago Avenue, informally known as George Floyd Square.
-The intersection has been closed to traffic since the 46-year-old Black man was killed there on May 25, 2020.

-A group of protesters gathered at the site and put up makeshift barriers after crews cleared the concrete blockades.
-They listened to speeches and chanted “no justice, no peace.”

-The community group Agape, which contracted with the city to keep watch over the area, coordinated the clearing of the intersection, according to city spokeswoman Sarah McKenzie.
+The community group Agape coordinated the clearing of the intersection, according to city spokeswoman Sarah McKenzie.
 A fist sculpture, which stands several feet tall, will remain, McKenzie said.

-Some neighborhood residents and others have expressed frustration that the intersection has been closed to private and transit vehicles for nearly a year.
+The intersection had been closed to traffic since Floyd’s death at the hands of police on May 25, 2020, but some residents were starting to express frustration that it had been closed to private and transit vehicles for so long.

+The square sprang up organically in the days after Floyd’s death.
+As people gathered to express their grief and anger, community members set up makeshift barricades to block traffic.
+The city eventually replaced them with concrete ones.

 Former Minneapolis police Officer Derek Chauvin was convicted in April of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for about 9 1/2 minutes as he pleaded for air while handcuffed face down on the street.